cygnus77/CarND-Unscented-Kalman-Filter-Project/README.md

 ### Analysis

-- Select fixed values of laser and radar noise
+- Use fixed values of laser and radar noise provided by manufacturer.
-- Varying process noise (std-a and std-yawdd) in grid search
+- Vary process noise (std-a and std-yawdd) in grid search
 - Tabulate grid search results and sort them (in Excel) by RMSE to pick best process noise values.
 - Plot process noise (std-a and sts-yawdd) against NIS values in a 3D plot.